 Brown the Ground Beef and Onions: (see note)

 Pour the olive oil to a large skillet over medium-high heat.
 Add the onion and cook for 5 minutes stirring occasionally.
 Add the ground beef to the skillet, breaking up the meat with a wooden spoon or spatula.
-Season the meat with the cumin.
+Season the meat with 1 teaspoon of cumin.
 Cook until the beef is brown: about 6 to 7 minutes.
 Drain excess grease if necessary.